Balanga, Bataan: Healthcare facilities

 The City of Balanga also has one City Health Office (CHO) and four (4) functional PhilHealth-accredited Rural Health Units (RHU).
 RHU 1 in San Jose houses the Basic Emergency Maternal and New Born Care Facility.
 While the Newborn Screening (NBS) facility is located in RHU 3 in Barangay Cupang Proper.
 RHU 4 in Barangay Tenejero is the newest, established in March 2017.
-These government-owned facilities provide free pre-natal, delivery and post natal services, family planning, women’s health and safe motherhood counseling, control of diarrheal diseases, expanded program on immunization, control of acute respiratory illness, TB Dots clinic, diabetic clinic and STD AIDS social hygiene clinic.
+These government-owned facilities provide free pre-natal, delivery and post natal services, family planning, women's health and safe motherhood counseling, control of diarrheal diseases, expanded program on immunization, control of acute respiratory illness, TB Dots clinic, diabetic clinic and STD AIDS social hygiene clinic.
 These are augmented by 22 smaller barangay health stations and one Dental Bus making health care more accessible to a greater number of the city residents.
-Numerous privately-owned medical facilities can also be found all over the city.
+Numerous privately owned medical facilities can also be found all over the city.
 These include 19 medical and 19 dental clinics, 14 laboratory and diagnostic centers and 10 beauty and skin care facilities.

 Comprehensive Smoke-Free Policy

-Being a Hall of Fame Awardee of the Department of Health’s Red Orchid Award, the City of Balanga is strictly implementing the Smoke-Free Policy.
+Being a Hall of Fame Awardee of the Department of Health's Red Orchid Award, the City of Balanga is strictly implementing the Smoke-Free Policy.
 Regular anti–smoking campaign for colleges, university and schools, and orientation on health ordinances are conducted regularly across the city.
 The Comprehensive No Smoking Ordinance of the City of Balanga prohibits the sale, distribution, usage, and promotion of all tobacco products and electronic nicotine delivery system (ENDS) also known as "vape", within the declared University Town area and within the three (3) kilometers radius of the city.

-To ensure and expand the city’s strong advocacy for 100% tobacco-free environment, the City Government launched the Tobacco-Free Generation (TFG) Campaign last December 2015.
+To ensure and expand the city's strong advocacy for 100% tobacco-free environment, the City Government launched the Tobacco-Free Generation (TFG) Campaign last December 2015.
 It is intended to secure the Millennials’ (those who were born from the year 2000 and onwards) commitment to not smoke.
 With this program, the City of Balanga was awarded with “World Health Recognition for Heath Cities Best Practice, Youth Engagement to Promote Tobacco Control” last August 29, 2016.

 Education

-Tertiary Education
+The Balanga City Schools Division Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.